Screaming Banshee Aircrew

 Screaming Banshee Aircrew were an English rock band originating from York.
-Their varied music appealed to the Gothic scene, and their energetic performances attracted many fans across the UK.
-They were disbanded in July 2010, and many of the band members went on to join other bands.
+Formed in 2001, their varied music appealed to the gothic scene, and their energetic performances attracted a significant following across the UK.
+During their career, they released three full-length albums, Fishnet Messiah (2004), When All Is Said And Done (2007), and Sugar (2010), on the Resurrection Records label.
+The band was a frequent fixture at major festivals such as Whitby Gothic Weekend and toured with notable acts like The Birthday Massacre before disbanding in July 2010.

 Formation

 Formed in April 2001 by Nick Daniel and Ed Tuke, starting out as a four-piece alternative/deathrock/post-punk band, they made their debut performance featuring a mixture of their own material and Rocky Horror covers on 16 November 2001 at The Winning Post, York for the Deviation clubnight.
 Their initial sound varied from tongue in cheek humour and rockabilly to sombre ballads and dancefloor stompers, influences include bands such as The March Violets, The Horatii, The Cramps, The Cure, Bauhaus, David Bowie and New Model Army.

 The band quickly gained a reputation as an energetic live act and were to gather a fanbase across the UK, especially within the Gothic Rock circuit (see Goth subculture), during this time with an act that featured DAT tape backing, guitars and interwoven male and female lead vocals.